 While today the Hathaway House parcel is home to the LNB Farmington branch, for close to two centuries it was home to generation after generation of Hathaway family members.
 The site of a 2,000+ acre farm, the home would see daily gatherings of hungry farmhands ready for lunch and play host to family weddings and special events.
-Soon it will take on a new purpose and be the home of LNB Farmington’s Community Room, a space for local businesses and organizations to meet and discuss their future planning.
+Now it has taken on a new purpose and is the home of LNB Farmington’s Community Room, a space for local businesses and organizations to meet and discuss their future planning.
 It's our unique way of giving back to the community.

 The Hathaway House, Circa 1949

 Gail Daugherty and her grandfather, JP Hathaway

 Gail Daugherty and Kathy Stewart-Eagan as children on a hay wagon ride

 A trolley station was located near the farm